JACK-Liu-lz/DeepLearningModelForTrading/README.md

 ## Other Description
 Little Fucking Japanese get Fucking out Here!  <br>
 Dont use the tools to earn your fucking money  <br>
+The fucking shit who rely on two atomic bombs to know how to be human, please get fucking out